Brief Biography of Myles Munroe

 At age 14, he read the entire Bible although he didn’t understand 90% of it.
 He read it at that time just because it was said that the Bible should be read.
 But that was the pivot point of his life because every year after that, he read the Bible from start to finish.

-The Beginning of Myles Munroe’s Ministry and How He Led The Bahamas’ Prime Minister to Christ
+The Beginning of Myles Munroe’s Ministry and How He Led The Prime Minister to Christ

 At the age of 15, Myles Munroe made a commitment to God and started a music group with three other male friends and they wrote their own songs.

-Because they sang contemporary styles of music which were not found in churches in those days, they became a concern to the church and were not accepted in the church.
+Because they sang contemporary styles of music that were not found in churches in those days, they became a concern to the church and were not accepted in the church.

 So they began to do youth concerts all over the country in school halls and eventually brought together about three to four thousand teenagers in one gathering.
 By the time Munroe was 17, they had the largest ministry of teenagers in the country.